 How diverse is UPD?

-Binghamton University has four sworn officers of color and five female officers.
+Binghamton University has four sworn officers of color and four female officers.
 Eleven UPD officers hold veterans status.

 What does community policing entail?

 The community policing model that UPD follows is based upon a collaborative relationship between UPD officers and the campus community, working together to create an environment that fosters community partnership, problem solving and change management.
 UPD officers are a familiar and approachable presence on campus, participate in campus events and speak to student groups in efforts to identify issues of crime and disorder and work together to solve them.

 All UPD officers participate in day-to-day community policing each time they interact with members of the campus community while on patrol.
 Each service call, each interaction with a crime victim or even suspect, as well as socializing with members of the campus community while on duty can be considered a form of community policing.

 UPD officers respond to both crime incidents and service needs, providing necessary assistance to the campus community.
 Crime incidents range from criminal mischief, petit larceny, harassment and disorderly conduct offenses, to more serious offenses including burglary, grand larceny, robbery, rape, arson, assault and murder.
 Service needs run the gamut from responding to calls about fender benders to assisting students in distress due to mental health issues.

 In addition, UPD officers interact with the campus community through a wide variety of community policing and educational programs including through UPD’s Community Response Teams (CRT), the officers whose main assignment for their shift is to be where people are, patrol high-traffic areas such as the University Union, collegiate centers, bus stops, taxi stands and residential areas and dining halls.
 All shifts participate in the CRT activities and CRT members also address crimes, traffic violations, etc. as needed.